-If you subscribe to Digital Subscriber Line (DSL) high-speed Internet service CAUTION through your telephone line, plug each telephone line with DSL service into a DSL filter, and then plug the DSL filter into the telephone wall jack, as identified in Figure 17.
+If you subscribe to Digital Subscriber Line (DSL) high-speed Internet service CAUTION through your telephone line, you must plug each telephone line with DSL service into a DSL filter.
+Then plug the DSL filter into the telephone wall jack, as identified in Figure 17.